Welkait question: Amhara claims

+In 2015, Amharas from Begmeder formed Welkait Amhara Identity Question Committee and collected 25,000 signatures.
+They submitted the signatory letters to zonal, regional and federal offices on 17 December 2015.
+The result met with ambivalent responses; some argued for identity question while the others related it to border question, the former dealt with zonal level and the later with federal level.
+Otherwise, the Committee hold it through legitimate claims in accordance with the rule of law.
+Soon after, the TPLF government began arbitrary arrests and purges against the committee members.
+In July 2016, most of its members were detained in Gondar and transported to Addis Ababa's Central Prison.
+Coloniel Demeke Zewdu was one of a victims who rebelled to the soldiers and arrest him at night.

-As the arbitrary arrests and tortures intensified, Welkait Committee members launched a series of protests in Amhara Region, and along with cases in Oromia Region and other regions, large-scale protests erupted across Ethiopia, calling for justice and democracy.
-Protestors expressed concern with unequal distribution of power and economic exploitation by the TPLF government.
-The resignation of Prime Minister Hailemariam Desalegn led to the release of Zewdu, who demanded democratic process.
-After Prime Minister Abiy Ahmed came to power, he met with Welkait Committee members in Goha Hotel, Gondar, on 19 April 2018.
-In the meeting, Ahmed pleaded to Tigrayan security forces to not harass or kill civilians and that the Welkait question should be peacefully raised under the constitution.
+As the arbitrary arrests and tortures intensified, Welkait Committee members set off series of protests in Amhara Region, and along with cases in Oromia Region and other regions, large-scale protests were erupted across Ethiopia, calling for justice and democracy.
+Protestors expressed concern with unequal distribution of power and economic exploitation by TPLF government.
+After Prime Minister Abiy Ahmed came to power, he met with Welkait Committee members in Goha Hotel, Gondar on 19 April 2018.
+In the meeting, Abiy pleaded to Tigrayan security force not harass and killing civilians as well as the Welkait question should be peacefully raised under constitution.

-The Tigray government continued atrocities around the annexed area.
-Many Amharas were beaten, incarcerated and executed by being thrown from cliffs.
-In 2019, the Mai Kadra massacre in Welkait was the first known ethnic clash in the region.
-Between 600 and 1,100 people were killed in what was described as a "systematic attack against a civilian population".
-Most of the victims were Amhara but there were Tigrayan victims as well.
-In August 2021, TPLF spokesperson Getachew Reda said that the TPLF was not ready for national dialogue to end the Tigray war and was financing rebels among several factions of the Oromo and Qemant minorities.
-Contested areas in Western Tigray such as Welkait, Tsegede, Setit and Humera were seized by the Amhara Special Force.
-In May 2021, a reconciliation dialogue was held between Amhara and Tigrayan community members, and the Welkait Committee maintained its stance on the question.
-According to Hiber Radio, the ENDF military forces withdrew from the area during the conference with the Prosperity Party on 16 March 2023.
+Still, the Tigray government continued atrocities around the annexed area.
+Many Amharas, who speak Amharic language and songs, were beaten, incarcerated and thrown from cliffs to death.
+In 2019, TPLF made youth group samri held many Amharas from Mai Kadra and summarily executed.
+Amidst the Tigray War in August 2021, TPLF spokesperson Getachew Reda told that TPLF was not ready for national dialogue to end the war and chose rebelling the government by financing several factions in Oromo and Qemant minorities.
+Contested areas in Western Tigray such as Welkait, Tsegede, Setit and Humera special zone seized by the Amhara Special Force.
+In May 2021, a reconciliation dialogue held between Amhara and Tigrayan community members, and the Welkait Committee remain stable stance on the issue.
+According to Hiber Radio, the ENDF military forces withdrew from the area during Amhara Region conference with the Prosperity Party on 16 March 2023.